michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

         ![Basic Configuration Type is selected on the Security blade, and Edit access policies for hands-on-lab-SUFFIX is selected.
 Enable access to Azure Virutal Machines for deployment is checked in the Access policies blade on the right.](images/Setup/image10.png "Security and Access policies blades")

-    -   Enter "hands-on-lab-sol" as the certificate name.
-Then click Ok on the Security configuration blade.
+    -   Enter "hands-on-lab-SUFFIX" as the certificate name.
+Then click OK on the Security configuration blade.

 6. On the Summary blade, review the summary, and select Create to begin provisioning the new cluster.

     ![The Summary blade displays with the message that Validation has passed.](images/Setup/image11.png "Summary blade")

 7. It can take up to 30 minutes or more to provision your Service Fabric Cluster.
 You can move on to the next task while you wait.

-**Note**: If you experience errors related to lack of available cores, you may have to delete some other compute resources, or request additional cores be added to your subscription, and then try this again.
+**Note**: If you experience errors related to lack of available cores, you may have to delete some other compute resources, or request additional cores to be added to your subscription, and then try this again.

 #### Task 2: Provision a lab virtual machine (VM)